Bob's Burgers: Production

 Creator Loren Bouchard said Bob's Burgers came about because Fox's animation brand centers mostly on family, but he also wanted to dabble in workplace comedy.
 In his original concept, the family were cannibals, but Fox executives convinced him to drop that aspect of the series.
 However, the idea was referenced in the pilot episode when Louise spreads a rumor that the burgers were made of humans.
+Speaking of the show, President of 20th Television Animation, Marci Proietto said Bouchard had created a show that was funny but had heart.
+That, along with the likeable characters contributed to the show's success, referring to it as, "electric".
 The series has generally been viewed as a spiritual successor to King of the Hill, which carried less emphasis on shock comedy and focused more on character-driven humor.
 Bob's Burgers executive producer Jim Dauterive worked on King of the Hill for nearly its entire run.

 Proof of concept

 Before the series aired, the team created a proof of concept so Fox knew what to expect if they bought the series.
 Bouchard, who was living in the Mission District of San Francisco at the time, hired some local artists to work on the pilot.
 These included Jay Howell, the character designer, and Sirron Norris, the background designer.
-The test animation featured Bob forgetting about his and Linda's wedding anniversary.
-This proof of concept eventually turned into the pilot episode.
-The pilot had the same synopsis as the official first episode (aired in 2011) but had both cosmetic and substantial differences.
+The test animation featured Bob forgetting about his and Linda's wedding anniversary while grinding human meat; when Linda finds a ring on a severed hand and expensive shoes on a pair of feet, she assumes Bob put the jewelry and shoes on the body parts.
+Fox later made a pilot episode after removing the idea of the family being cannibals.
+The pilot had the same synopsis as the official first episode (aired in 2011) but had substantial differences, including a different art style and the replacement of the Daniel Belcher character with Tina Belcher.

 The original pilot can be seen on the DVD release of the first season, released on April 17, 2012.